 Clean Eating Banana Almond Quinoa

-- 1 cup dry quinoa
+- 1 cup quinoa (dry/uncooked)

-- 1 cup non-fat milk
+- 1 cup unsweetened almond milk

-- 1 cup distilled water
+- 1 cup water

 - 1 medium banana

-- 1 teaspoon cinnamon
+- 1 tsp. ground cinnamon

-- 1 teaspoon vanilla extract
+- 1 tsp. pure vanilla extract

-- Honey to taste
+- maple syrup to taste

 - Mash a ripe banana in the bottom of your pot.